roscopeco/anos/MemoryMap.md

 always present in all address spaces, and 257 being a second recursive entry available for use when copying between address spaces).

-This means that currenrly, of this 127TiB area, 1TiB is currently used, and the rest is currently unused - the area looks like this currently:
+This means that currently, of this 127TiB area, 1TiB is currently used, and the rest is currently unused - the area looks like this currently:

 | Start                | End                  | Use                                                          |